vtchitruong/vtchitruong.github.io/docs/mos/powerpoint-2016/exam-2/project-7.md

 ## Task 1

-Place the photograph Boat and Canoe.jpg from the GMetrixTemplates folder into the placeholder located on the right of slide 4.
+Place the photograph Boat and Canoe.jpg from the **GMetrix Templates** folder into the placeholder located on the right of slide 4.

 ???+ Tip "Hint"